maurosilber/poincare/README.md

 2     0.271001  0.542003
 ```

-But we can break that connection by passing `y` initial value directly:
+But we can break that connection by passing `y`'s initial value directly:

 ```python
 >>> Simulator(Model).solve(values={Model.c: 2, Model.y: 2}, save_at=range(3))